Research Unit

 Research objectives

-Pierre Thibault and his team developed new approaches in proteomics to identify and qualify proteins and their post-translational modifications (phosphorylation, acetylation, sumoylation, ubiquitylation) currently being used in various research programs to elucidate several complex biological mechanisms.
-His team also developed innovative methods for identifying and quantifying peptides presented by the class I major histocompatibility complex, including peptides that carry mutations or come from non-coding regions.
+Pierre Thibault and his team have developed strategies to identify and quantify proteins and their modifications (including phosphorylation, acetylation, SUMOylation, and ubiquitylation), which are now being used in several programs aimed at elucidating complex biological mechanisms.
+His team has also developed innovative approaches in immunopeptidomics to characterize peptides presented by major histocompatibility complexes of class I and II, including mutated peptides or those derived from non-coding regions, opening up access to new repertoires of antigens relevant to immunotherapy.

 Research topics